ExteriorExtensions: A package for Macaulay2: Introduction

 \subsubsection{The Killing form}

-Recall that the Killing form for an algebra is a quadratic form on $\fa$ defined by $B(x,y) = \trace (\Ad(x)\cdot \Ad(y))$ (unfortunately the notation $B$ is often used.)
+Recall that the Killing form for an algebra is a quadratic form on $\fa$ defined by $B(x,y) = \trace (\Ad(x)\cdot \Ad(y))$ (unfortunately the symbol $B$ is being re-used.)
 A \defi{Lie algebra} is an algebra that has a skew-commuting bracket that satisfies the Jacobi identity.
-Cartan's criterion states that a Lie algebra is semi-simple (a direct sum of simple's) if and only if the Killing form is non-degenerate.
+Cartan's criterion states that a Lie algebra is semi-simple (a direct sum of simples) if and only if the Killing form is non-degenerate.
 Angles between weight basis vectors are obtained via the inner product induced from the Killing form, which in turn defines a Dynkin diagram.
 This information can be used to identify the Lie algebra.